BCCheungGit/Weelrn/README.md

 A series of Python Scripts for Weelrn, to run automated learning cycles on the discussion platform [Discourse](https://www.discourse.org)

 ---
+Docker Image for Discourse

+The image for Discourse that was created for Weelrn can be found at this dockerhub link: [DockerHub](https://hub.docker.com/repository/docker/cheungben/weelrn_discourse/general)

+---
 ## Set-up Production Environment using Docker and Ubuntu/Linux based system